serrana17/patient-manager/README.md

 - **Offline Handling**: Handling of offline states
 - **Loading States**: Loading indicators during requests
 - **Fallback UI**: Backup interfaces for errors

-## License

-This project is part of the Light IT Challenge and is intended solely for technical evaluation purposes.